 Since we meet with friends in Zermatt that same evening to go to Mettelhorn to hike, it goes after the cleanup and a delicious lunch directly down to the Domhütte, then to the European hut and then the knee snaker through the forest Randa, That's 3000 Hm in total, you should not expect his knees every day!

-Arrived in Randa, we are overjoyed with the successful mountain tour, hiss a beer and keep our cheese feet in the Swiss mountain air 🙂
+Arrived in Randa, we are overjoyed with the successful mountain tour, hiss a deserved beer and keep our feet in the Swiss mountain air 🙂